railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 .. tip:: Translating new modules

 	When you've installed a new module and are using additional languages to English you have to reload the translation file.
 New terms introduced in these modules aren't translated by default.
-To do this use Administration > Translation > Load a New Language.
+To do this use :menuselection:`Administration --> Translation --> Load a New Language`.

 Depending on the user you're connected as the page appears differently from the Main Menu that showed before.
 Using the installation sequence above, certain dashboards may be assigned as various users' home pages.
 They show a summary of the information required to start the day effectively.
 A project dashboard might contains: